 Agisoft is a Russian tech company that started in 2006.
 Their software not only does photogrammetry but also 3D modeling, panorama stitching, and support for fisheye lenses.
 Using the professional version of their software you can make point clouds, digital elevation models, take measurements, and process RGB, NIR, thermal, and multi-spectral imagery.
 Agisoft is great for professionals who need an all in one package for photogrammetry and 3D modeling—architects, GIS professionals, Civil Engineers, and media professionals take note.

 Maps Made Easy, a San Diego company, is a web-based, pay-as-you-go mapping solution.
 MME can generate your typical photogrammetry as well as 3D models, stockpile calculations, and NDVI maps.
 Maps Made Easy even has geo-referencing available for its maps.

 The Map Pilot app for Maps Made Easy can control your DJI drone and fly the mapping mission for you.
 Maps Made Easy is great for those who don’t need mapping on a regular basis, don’t have powerful computing hardware, or don’t like having to pay for a monthly subscription.

 The world of drone mapping is big and potentially intimidating, but also full of opportunity for the commercial drone pilot.
 We hope this beginner’s guide helps you get a good start in the world of drone mapping, and launches you on a path toward developing a lucrative skill set that will serve you for years to come.

 Want to take a deeper dive into the world of mapping by drone?
-Make sure to check out our partner course, Mapping and 3D Modeling 101.
+Make sure to check out our customized, in-person drone training class.